-A leadership programme for all nurses and midwives from a minority ethnic background in England
+A leadership programme for all nurses and midwives from Black, Asian or Ethnic Minority backgrounds in England

 Aims and objectives